-Book your free 1.25-hour tour on the Imperial Household Agency website or by showing up 30 minutes prior to the tour time—usually 10:00am and 1:30pm (outside summer only), Tuesday to Saturday—at the Kikyo-mon Gate.
+Book your free 1.25-hour tour on the Imperial Household Agency website or by showing up 30 minutes prior to the tour time—usually 10:00 am and 1:30 pm (outside summer only), Tuesday to Saturday—at the Kikyo-mon Gate.

-The finest view of the whole lot though is in front of Nijubashi, Tokyo’s most famous bridge.
-Elbow your way through the permanent crowd of amateur photographers to grab your shot of the stone bridge backdropped by the classically Japanese guard tower in the the inner grounds.
+The finest view of the whole lot, though, is in front of Nijubashi, Tokyo’s most famous bridge.
+Elbow your way through the permanent crowd of amateur photographers to grab your shot of the stone bridge backdropped by the classically Japanese guard tower in the inner grounds.

-Yoyogi Park’s a massively popular hangout in Tokyo.
+Yoyogi Park is a massively popular hangout for Tokyoites.
 While you won’t find quite the same level of weirdness here as at one of the infamous Sunday gatherings on nearby Harajuku Bridge, don’t be surprised when you encounter odd characters and entertainers who unwind and practice their skills here.

 Shinjuku Gyoen National Garden

 In all my travels, I’ve yet to encounter another place quite like Shibuya.
-When I dreamt of the streets of Tokyo, flooded with neon and a never-ending stream of passer-bys, Shibuya’s where I first found it.
+When I dreamt of the streets of Tokyo, flooded with neon and a never-ending stream of passers-by, Shibuya’s where I first found it.

 The restaurant selection in Shibuya is equally spectacular.
-Cheaper eateries rub elbows with more upscale restaurants and izakaya, leaving plenty of delicious choices for all budgets for checking off all the must-try Japanese foods.
+Cheaper eateries rub elbows with more upscale sushi restaurants and izakaya.
+There are plenty of delicious choices for all budgets for checking off all the must-try Japanese foods.

 Omoide Yokocho (Piss Alley)